 Beekeeping Course & Workshops

-Beeginner Bee Keeping Workshops are highly recommended before your start with Bees.
-Not only will you will gain confidence after having hands on experience before you take possession of your own bee hives but you will know the legal responsibility required as a Beekeeper.
+Beginner Bee Keeping Workshops are highly recommended before your start with Bees.
+Not only will you gain confidence after having hands on experience before you take possession of your own bee hives but you will know the legal responsibility required as a Beekeeper.
 Don't forget to watch my movie below giving you a taste of our program.

 I run Beginner Beekeeping Workshops in the Yarra/Dandenong Ranges and at other times closer to Melbourne.
-Also check out other times and sessions around Victoria.
+Also, check out other times and sessions around Victoria.

 Hear what past participants have to say about my workshops.